 |Virgin Classics, EMI, Deutsche Grammophon, RCA Victor, Harmonia Mundi, BBC, Deux-Elles|

-During the season 2016-17 Melvyn Tan will be celebrating his 60th birthday and therefore perform in a series of international concerts and tours.
+During the season 2016-17 Melvyn Tan he celebrated his 60th birthday and therefore performed in a series of international concerts and tours.